State of emergency in Puerto Rico after deadly earthquake

 The Morning Rundown

+Ponce Mayor María "Mayita" Meléndez told NBC News that at least nine other people in her city were injured.

-Residents scared to go back into their homes are seeking refugee inside their cars, parked in open areas and public parking lots, said Meléndez.
+Residents scared to go back into their homes are seeking refuge inside their cars parked in open areas and public parking lots, she said.

 "People don't feel safe," she added.
 "We are living moments of uncertainty."